felipecrs/dotfiles/README.md

 ## Configuring the terminal font

 This dotfiles uses the ZSH theme [Powerlevel10k](https://github.com/romkatv/powerlevel10k), so it requires you to install a font on your host machine with support for the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) glyphs.
-I recommend the [`FiraCode Nerd Font`](https://github.com/ryanoasis/nerd-fonts/tree/HEAD/patched-fonts/FiraCode#readme).
+I recommend the [`FiraCode Nerd Font Mono`](https://github.com/ryanoasis/nerd-fonts/tree/HEAD/patched-fonts/FiraCode#readme).

 In **Ubuntu Desktop**, the dotfiles installation will take care of installing the font and set it up for you in **GNOME Terminal**.